 Research Activity

-My research focuses are deep learning, computer vision, image processing and artificial intelligence.
+My research focuses are deep learning, wireless networking, reinforcement learning, natural laguage processing, large language models, computer vision, image processing and artificial intelligence.

 Publications